Pranjal-2004/blogWeb/README.md

 # blogWeb
 Website where you can write blogs, with edit and delete facility.

-Website is made in React+vite framework
+Project is made in React+vite framework
+This is fully Responsive web application.

 Instruction to Run the website:-
 1. open terminal in location where you want to add project